nori-dot-eco/contracts/docs/README.md

 #### Withdrawal Mechanism

-An unsold _Removal_ can be withdrawn from the market (de-listed for sale) by the owner as encoded in the removal ID or by an apporpriately permissioned operator address.
-It may later be re-listed for sale
+An unsold _Removal_ can be withdrawn from the market (de-listed for sale) by the owner as encoded in the removal ID or by an appropriately permissioned operator address.
+It may later be re-listed for sale.

 #### Priority Supply Mechanism

 The market may be configured with a priority supply threshold.
-When supply listed for sale drops below this threshold purchases are restricted to addresses having the ALLOWLIST role.
-This mechansism gives Nori the ability to reserve supply for pre-committed partnerships or other off-chain arrangements.
+When supply listed for sale drops below this threshold purchases are restricted to addresses having the `ALLOWLIST_ROLE` role.
+This mechanism gives Nori the ability to reserve supply for pre-committed partnerships or other off-chain arrangements.

 ## Vesting and Lockup